dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

      Returns the number of contrasting dash patterns that the specified port can generate.

-   See also
+   :seealso:

      - :gf:`contrasting-colors-limit`
      - :gf:`make-contrasting-dash-patterns`

 .. constant:: $cross-hatch